 After all the hard work you put in to get yourself prepared for a Data Science career, you are going to look at Data Science job interview.
 Even if you are very confident in your skills, and maybe a good reference, it’s still a stressful experience.

-Data Science interview questions are more hands-on kind of questions on a high level, so you need to give yourself a lot of time to practice and not cram materials, some questions floating on the internet.
+Data Science interview questions are more hands-on kinds of questions on a high level, so you need to give yourself a lot of time to practice and not cram materials, some questions floating on the internet.
 Of course, you need to prepare for a certain type of screening questions such as

 - What is a random forest?

 - How to interpret a p-value

 - Where do you use the decision tree algorithm?

 - Which language you prefer R or Python and why so?

 You may also expect open-ended in your screening interview such as 1.
 How Data Science help Business in general?
-2. Why do you choose to become Data Scientist?
+2. Why do you choose to become a Data Scientist?

 Though these questions are open-ended, which can have lengthy answers, I suggest keeping in straight to be a point with around a min length response.
-To keep it this way, you need to prepare beforehand for this kind of questions.
+To keep it this way, you need to prepare beforehand for this kinds of questions.

 What do interviewers looking for?

 From my experience of working with big companies in advising them in Data Science Strategy, I can tell you that many companies, even the big ones, have a limited idea about what a data scientist should know.
-Some require Data Scientist with strong business & analysis skills and expect them to drive Data Science projects with a team of Machine learning experts, Analyst and Developers, while others expect Data Scientist to a strong knowledge in creating models and building things by themselves.
+Some require Data Scientists with strong business & analysis skills and expect them to drive Data Science projects with a team of Machine learning experts, Analysts and Developers, while others expect Data Scientists to a strong knowledge in creating models and building things by themselves.
 Especially, if the Data Science team is just a few people and Data Scientist should be capable of building things.

 What kind of questions to expect?